AlexandreTK/MQF/README.md

 7. Run the sender by running the command:

   > ruby <path_to_sender.rb> run sender <path_to_sender.rb>

+## Avaliable commands

+Before each command, you should type:

+  > ruby <path_to_mqf.rb>
+  - After creating the project, you may use the "mqf.rb" that is in the application directory or the one in the framework directory, there is no difference.
+  - The "mqf.rb" in the framework directory is located at "core/commands/mqf.rb:

+* new <project name>
+  - Creates a new project with the specified name
+* generate simple
+  - Generates a simple receiver and sender.
+Run this command in the root of the project folder.
+* run receiver <path_to_the_receiver>
+  - The receiver is in the app folder.
+You should specify the path to it.
+* run sender <path_to_the_sender>
+  - The sender is in the app folder.
+You should specify the path to it.

 ## Example

 When generating the "receiver.rb" and "sender.rb", you will be provided with an default example.
 You might want to use it to better understand the framework.